-(ii) Cash and bank balances
+(iii) Cash and cash equivalents

 The cash and cash equivalents are held with banks.
 As at the end of the reporting period, the maximum exposure to credit risk is represented by their carrying amounts in the statement of financial position.